austinnebel/austinnebel/README.md

 ### Hello!

-My name is Austin Nebel and I am a Software Engineer who will soon be a graduate from Iowa State University.
+My name is Austin Nebel and I am a Software Engineering graduate from Iowa State University.

-I excel at building Python-based applications, preferably on Unix-based systems.
-Besides that, just a few of my stronger areas include embedded/IoT systems with Arduino Devices and video/image data manipulation using FFmpeg/Pillow.
+I excel at building embedded Python applications, preferably on Unix-based systems such as Arduino.
+I also enjoy developing React/React-Native projects with typescript.

-I love DIY projects, and am currently have an ever-growing interest in Deep Learning AI models.

 Feel free to reach me at any time at nebelaustin@gmail.com.